Lokal-Container/Mogi/check-fontbakery/otf/fontbakery-check-LCMogi-C.md

 * 🍞 **PASS** No trailing spaces on name table entries.
+</div></details><details><summary>🍞 <b>PASS:</b> Checking OS/2 usWinAscent & usWinDescent. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/family/win_ascent_and_descent">com.google.fonts/check/family/win_ascent_and_descent</a>)</summary><div>

+>
+>A font's winAscent and winDescent values should be greater than or equal to the head table's yMax, abs(yMin) values.
+If they are less than these values, clipping can occur on Windows platforms (https://github.com/RedHatBrand/Overpass/issues/33).
+>
+>If the font includes tall/deep writing systems such as Arabic or Devanagari, the winAscent and winDescent can be greater than the yMax and abs(yMin) to accommodate vowel marks.
+>
+>When the win Metrics are significantly greater than the upm, the linespacing can appear too loose.
+To counteract this, enabling the OS/2 fsSelection bit 7 (Use_Typo_Metrics), will force Windows to use the OS/2 typo values instead.
+This means the font developer can control the linespacing with the typo values, whilst avoiding clipping by setting the win values to values greater than the yMax and abs(yMin).
+>
+* 🍞 **PASS** OS/2 usWinAscent & usWinDescent values look good!
 </div></details><details><summary>🍞 <b>PASS:</b> Checking OS/2 Metrics match hhea Metrics. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/os2_metrics_match_hhea">com.google.fonts/check/os2_metrics_match_hhea</a>)</summary><div>

 >